What is "Kama-yaki", the technique of rust prevention for Nambu cast iron kettles (Tetsubin)?

 What is "Kamayaki," the technique of rust prevention for Nambu cast iron kettles(Tetsubin)?

-Scientifically, red rust is represented as "Fe2O3," and black rust is represented as "Fe3O4."
+From a scientific standpoint, red rust is denoted as "Fe2O3," while black rust is represented by "Fe3O4."